pradeepmuntha/hadoop_centOS/README.md

 $ hadoop_centOS/startup.sh "/home/docker/data" start  (Directory used should be same as $VOLUMEDIR)
 ```

-* *Start services only*:na
-Assuming containers are already running
+* *Start services only*: Assuming containers are already running

 ```bash
 $ hadoop_centOS/startup.sh "/home/docker/data" start_services
 ```

-* *Stop Services only*:
-This will only stop services.
+* *Stop Services only*: This will only stop services.
 Containers will continue to be up and available for services startup again.

 ```bash
 $ hadoop_centOS/startup.sh "/home/docker/data" stop_services